mc0110/inetbox2mqtt/README.md

 # inetbox2mqtt
-# microPython version for ESP32
+# microPython version for ESP32 and RP pico w
 - **communicate over MQTT protocol to simulate a TRUMA INETBOX**
 - **include Truma DuoControl over GPIO-connections**
+- **tested with both ports (ESP32 / RPi pico w 2040)**

 ## Acknowledgement
 The software is a derivative of the github project [INETBOX](https://github.com/danielfett/inetbox.py) by Daniel Fett.
 Thanks to him, as well as the preliminary work of [WoMoLIN](https://github.com/muccc/WomoLIN), these cool projects have become possible.

 This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
 The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
-First tests on a Raspberry Pi 2 and Pico W were successful, too.
-However, the source code for these has not yet been published.
+The tests on a Raspberry Pi Pico W were successful, too.
+I will not always explicitly mention the RPi pico w in the following.
+The respective points apply to this chip as well.
+The minor deviations can be found at the end in the section **Running on RPI Pico W** for details.

 ## Disclaimer
 I have tested my solution for the ESP32 in about 10 different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight out of the box.

-The LIN module for the ESP32 works logically a bit different than Daniel's software, because I had performance problems with a 1:1 port for the ESP32.
+The LIN module for the ESP32/RPi pico works logically a bit different than Daniel's software.
 On the other hand, the module in the current version for the ESP32 has proven to be very stable and CPplus-compatible. **Nevertheless, it should be mentioned here that I do not assume any liability or guarantee for its use.**

 ## Electrics
 For the wiring of the LIN bus via the TJA1020 to the UART, please refer to the project [INETBOX](https://github.com/danielfett/inetbox.py) mentioned above.
 On the ESP32, I use the UART2 (**Tx - GPIO17, Rx - GPIO16**):